jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 just what the meaning of DevSecOps is.
 In this blog post,
 we will give you all the basics about this methodology.
+After reading it,
+be sure to check out the others in our [DevSecOps blog series](/../tags/devsecops/).

 ## DevOps vs DevSecOps